alosadagrande/tekton-dpdk/blog.md

 ### Pipeline Tasks

 A `Task` is a collection of Steps that you define in a specific order as part of your pipeline.
-OpenShift comes by default with a bunch of `ClusterTasks` predefined, which are similar to Tekton tasks but with a cluster scope.
+OpenShift comes by default with a bunch of `ClusterTasks` predefined, which are similar to Tekton `Tasks` but with a cluster scope.
 In our environment, the [git-clone Task](https://github.com/tektoncd/catalog/tree/master/task/git-clone/0.1) is very handy to pull testPMD code from the Git repository.

 **NOTE:** A copy of the git-clone task shipped with OpenShift Pipelines can also be found in [pipeline-clustertask-git-clone.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-clustertask-git-clone.yaml).